-Our goal is to prevent contaminants from entering the environment because it’s more efficient and effective to prevent impacts rather than having to cleanup pollutants and restore natural resources.
-Program biologists and toxicologists work with our federal, state, and tribal partners to prevent releases from occurring and to help set standards for lawful discharges that are protective of fish and wildlife resources.
-They review and recommend ways to minimize effects of the use pesticides on Service and other lands, conduct spill prevention and response actions, participate in reviewing multiple actions under the Clean Water Act, Superfund, etc., and assist the Endangered Species program on Section 7 consultations involving pesticides or contaminant releases.
+The Service’s goal is to prevent contaminants from entering the environment because it’s more efficient and effective to prevent impacts rather than having to cleanup pollutants and restore natural resources.
+The Service works with our federal, state, and tribal partners to prevent releases from occurring and to help set standards for lawful discharges that are protective of fish and wildlife resources.
+Biologists and toxicologists review and recommend ways to minimize effects of the use pesticides on Service and other lands, conduct spill prevention and response actions, participate in reviewing multiple actions under the Clean Water Act, Superfund, etc., and assist the Endangered Species program on Section 7 consultations involving pesticides or contaminant releases.

-EC Program scientists investigate the ecological impacts of contaminants released into the environment through municipal and industrial discharges, from oil or hazardous substances spills, mining, urban and agricultural runoff, and from other sources.
+The Service also investigates the ecological impacts of contaminants released into the environment through municipal and industrial discharges, from oil or hazardous substances spills, mining, urban and agricultural runoff, and from other sources.

-When prevention efforts fail and contaminant releases impact fish, wildlife, and their habitat, the Program works with federal, state, and tribal partners and often industry, to restore injured natural resources.
-The program’s Natural Resource Damage Assessment and Restoration activities expand this effort by working cooperatively with potentially responsible parties and the public on negotiated settlements.
+When prevention efforts fail and contaminant releases impact fish, wildlife, and their habitat, the Service works with federal, state, and tribal partners and often industry, to restore injured natural resources.
+The Natural Resource Damage Assessment and Restoration activities expand this effort by working cooperatively with potentially responsible parties and the public on negotiated settlements.
 This leads to successful efforts to restore fish and wildlife and their habitats by using funds or services provided by settlement agreements to replace the natural resources injured.